toknowjoyman/five-to-one/README.md

    - Important vs. Urgent ( *You get yours baby, I get mine* )
    - Change yourself with internal-dialogue ( *gonna make it baby, if we try* )

+   Once referred to as "the app for putting your mind to it"; more appropriately its the app to 'make your ass follow'.

 ## Milestones on the Road Map
 0. [Prototype](#milestone-0)
    1. [Use Case](#initial-use-case)